peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORDataUtilities.md

  zero if the number is a zero that starts with a minus sign (such as "-0" or "-0.0").
 Returns null if the parsing fails, including if the string is null or empty.

 ### ParseJSONNumber
+    public static CBORObject ParseJSONNumber​(byte[] bytes) Parses a number from a byte sequence whose format follows the JSON specification.
+The method uses a JSONOptions with all default properties except for a PreserveNegativeZero property of false.

+**Parameters:**

+* <code>bytes</code> - A byte sequence to parse as a JSON number.

+* <code>bytes</code> - The parameter <code>bytes</code> is not documented yet.

+**Returns:**

+* A CBOR object that represents the parsed number.
+Returns positive zero if the number is a zero that starts with a minus sign (such as "-0" or "-0.0").
+Returns null if the parsing fails, including if the byte sequence is null or empty.

+### ParseJSONNumber
     @Deprecated public static CBORObject ParseJSONNumber​(java.lang.String str, boolean integersOnly, boolean positiveOnly)